realchoi/soyotube/public/content/terms-of-service-en.md

-# Pixor Terms of Use
+# Picser Terms of Use

 - Last Updated: September 20, 2025
 - Effective Date: September 20, 2025

-Thank you for choosing Pixor.
+Thank you for choosing Picser.
 These Terms of Use (the "Terms") are designed to protect your rights and clarify our mutual obligations.
 Please read them carefully before downloading, installing, or using the Software (collectively, the "Service").
 By accessing or using the Service, you acknowledge that you have read, understood, and agree to be bound by these Terms.

 ## 1. Acceptance and Applicability